popsolutions/grafana/README.md

 To create a new Grafana dashboard, you can use the Grafana web interface.
 Follow these steps:

 1. Open your browser and navigate to the Grafana login page.
-2. Log in with the admin credentials set at first boot.
+2. Log in with the admin credentials set by default in first boot (user: admin | password:admin).
+3. Change the default Grafana Password
-3. Click on the "+" icon in the left-hand menu and select "Dashboard".
+4. Click on the "+" icon in the left-hand menu and select "Dashboard".
-4. Customize your dashboard by adding panels and configuring data sources.
+5. Customize your dashboard by adding panels and configuring data sources.

 **Managing Grafana via Webmin**